cactusdanny/CBR-PNK-CSB-Template/README.md

 # Recommended Steps

-1. In the character sheet titled "Runner" go into the "Configure Sheet Display" settings and update the default width/height to 750 and the profile picture width/height 250.
+1. In the character sheet titled "Runner" go into the "Configure Sheet Display" settings and update the default width/height to 900 and the profile picture width/height 250.
-2. See my other repository for CBR+PNK Image Assets that includes Landing Page and Character Token images and image templates for putting extra polish on the look and feel of the system.
-(COMING SOON!)
+2. In "Configure Settings" increase Font Size to 7 or 8 (the default font comes in a bit small)
 3. I use the following Modules for my game - Better Dice Formulas, Custom Nameplates, Dice So Nice, Dice Tray, Global Progress Clocks, Monk's Active Tile Triggers, PNP - Pointer and Pings!
 (BETA), and Pause Customizer.
+4. See my other repository for CBR+PNK Image Assets that includes Landing Page and Character Token images and image templates for putting extra polish on the look and feel of the system.
+(COMING SOON!)

 # Legal
 This work is based on [Blades in the Dark](http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/).